 1 Creating a repository

-First, you have to create a GitHub repository within the GHE organization on GitHub.
+As your very first step, you have to create a new repository within the Global Health Engineering (hereafter referred to as GHE) organization on GitHub.
 You can do this here.

 Choose a name for your repository, make it public if you’re data is not confidential/sensitive and click on “Create repository”.
 For now, you don’t need a README, .gitignore file or a license.
 You’ll add these at a later stage.